-2019 Economic Impact Statement PAGE 1 of 4
+Local Bill Economic Impact Statement PAGE 1 of 4

 III.
+FUNDING SOURCE(S):

-FUNDING SOURCE(S): State the specific sources from which funding will be received, for example, license plate fees, state funds, borrowed funds, or special assessments.
-If certain funding changes are anticipated to occur beyond the following two fiscal years, explain the change and at what rate taxes, fees or assessments will be collected in those years.
-FY 19-20 FY 20-21 Local: State: s\\\\\ s\\\\ Federal: s\\\\s IV.
-ECONOMIC IMPACT: Potential Advantages: Include all possible outcomes linked to the bill, such as increased efficiencies, and positive or negative changes to tax revenue.
-If an act is being repealed or an entity dissolved, include the increased or decreased efficiencies caused thereby.
-Include specific figures for anticipated job growth.
-Advantages to Individuals: Advantages to Businesses: Advantages to Government:
+State the specific sources from which funding will be received, for example, license plate fees, state funds, borrowed funds, or special assessments.

+If certain funding changes are anticipated to occur beyond the following two fiscal years, explain the change and at what rate taxes, fees, or assessments will be collected in those years.
-2019 Economic Impact Statement

-State any decreases in tax revenue as a result of the bill.
+First FY Second FY

+Local: \$ \$

+State: \$ \$

+Federal: \$ \$

+ıv.
+ECONOMIC IMPACT:

+Potential Advantages:

-Include all possible outcomes linked to the bill, such as inefficiencies, shortages, or include reduced business opportunities, such as reduced access to capital or training.
+Include all possible outcomes linked to the bill, such as incre positive or negative changes to tax revenue.
+If an act is bein dissolved, include the increased or decreased efficiencies of specific figures for anticipated job growth. g repealed or an entity

+Advantages to Individuals:

+Advantages to Businesses:

+Advantages to Government:

 Potential Disadvantages:

-market changes anticipated.
+Include all possible outcomes linked to the bill, such as ineff market changes anticipated.
+Include reduced business opporances to capital or training.
+State any decreases in tax reverses. rtunities, such n as reduced

-1, Disadvantages to Individuals:
+Disadvantages to Individuals:

-2. Disadvantages to Businesses:
+Disadvantages to Businesses:

+Local Bill Economic Impact Statement PAGE 2 of 4
-3. Disadvantages to Government:

-CRIBE THE POTENTIAL IMPACT OF THE BILL ON PRESENT GOVERNMEN' VICES:

-IC DATA USED IN REACHING ESTIMATES: lude the type(s) and source(s) of data used, percentages, dollar figures, all sumptions made, history of the industry/issue affected by the bill, and any audits.
+3. Disadvantages to Government: DESCRIBE THE POTENTIAL IMPACT OF THE BILL ON PRESENT GOVERNMENTAL SERVICES: ECIFIC DATA USED IN REACHING ESTIMATES: Include the type(s) and source(s) of data used, percentages, dollar figures, all assumptions made, history of the industry/issue affected by the bill, and any audits. ;

-2